Alex-only/AlexMaxDemo_iOS/README.md

 ```
 pod 'Masonry'
 ```

 ###  Unity Platform

-We just need to import the MaxSDKAdapter.framework into the path，`Assets/AnyThinkAds/Plugins/iOS`，
+We just need to import the AlexMaxAdapter.framework into the path，`Assets/AnyThinkAds/Plugins/iOS`，

 ![Unity_Max_Podfile_1](https://github.com/Alex-only/AlexMaxDemo_iOS/assets/124124788/266b34ab-6f1c-4878-bdb1-bf8a41c44ee3)

-To add the MaxSDKAdapter.framework to your Xcode project using a Podfile,  pod install
+To add the AlexMaxAdapter.framework to your Xcode project using a Podfile,  pod install

 ```
 pod 'AppLovinSDK'